2024 Teaching Staff

 Originally from Sheffield, Eve studied mathematics as an undergraduate and Part III student at Murray Edwards College, Cambridge, before moving home to the University of Sheffield for PhD studies in combinatorics and algebraic geometry.

-She has been a maths admissions interviewer Cambridge since 2018, an undergraduate supervisor since 2019, and a senior examiner for STEP since 2021.
+She has been a maths admissions interviewer for Cambridge since 2018, an undergraduate supervisor since 2019, a STEP marker since 2020 and a senior examiner since 2021.
 She has given some talks accessible to school students for the UKMT.

-Eve founded this summer school in her third year at Murray Edwards and has directed it since.
+Eve led the first summer school in her third year at Murray Edwards and has directed it since.
 As well as planning the school and working as a tutor, Eve leads the mathematical writing seminars and combinatorics sessions.

 Arij Asad (Deputy Director & Tutor)